ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 >
 - Added an option to enable support for APC, buzzard, smuggler, floater, blade and all their abilities in IV and TLAD
 - Added an option to enable DSR1, grenade launcher, pipe bomb, sticky bomb, AA12 explosive shells, P90 vehicle check, partially parachute and all their abilities in IV, TLAD and TBoGT
-- Added an option to enable explosive rounds on annihilator in IV, requires episodic weapons
+- Added an option to enable explosive rounds on annihilator in IV
-- Added an option to enable camera bobbing in clubs, cell phone switching, altimeter in helicopters and parachute, explosive sniper and fists cheats in IV and TLAD, requires related episodic files
+- Added an option to enable camera bobbing in clubs, cell phone switching, altimeter in helicopters and parachute, explosive sniper and fists cheats in IV and TLAD
 - Added an option to raise height limit for helicopters in IV and TLAD to match TBOGT level
-- Added an option to give P90 and AA12 to SWAT and FIB and M249 to police in helicopters in IV and TLAD, requires episodic weapons
+- Added an option to give P90 and AA12 to SWAT and FIB and M249 to police in helicopters in IV and TLAD
 - Added an option to disable SCO signature check, allow game to use any episodic SCO on all episodes

 ### Misc

-- Restored timecycles from consoles with improved auto exposure and fixed missing moon at night in "Sunny" weather
+- Restored timecycles from consoles with improved auto exposure and fixed missing moon at night in certain weather
-- Restored Xbox360 contrast slider behavior
 - Fixed glass shards lacking colors
 - Fixed particles flickering in some situations
-- Restored console .wpfls particle file to fix some broken particles (e.g. explosion particle transparency)
+- Restored console particle file, and fixed some broken particles
-- Added an option to restore the auto exposure effect from consoles
 - Restored environment reflection intensity from consoles
 - Added an option to restore the more reflective cars from consoles
-- Fixed incorrect water and post processing noise tiling on quality levels other than medium
-- Coronas now can fade in reflections, and fixed sometimes coronas may be reflected through objects from very far away
-- Now "Display" background's game render area width keeps the same as "Graphics" in the pause menu
-- Remove free cam boundary limits in the video editor
-- Added an option to display NPC's health on the reticle when playing with keyboard and mouse
-- Crosshair will appear in the first person view on Annihilator and Buzzard when playing with controller
-- Pressing radar zoom out button now will make it stay zoomed out for a few seconds, and added an option to allow to custom zoom delay time
-- Adjusted Handbrake Cam behavior on keyboard and mouse
-- Fixed radio reset after cutscene
-- Workaround for lights & motion blur flicker intermittently when player is drunk
-- Fixed helicopter searchlights flicker violently when more than one helicopter is present
-- Fixed camera stuttering while sprinting, turning and swimming with a controller
-- Fixed helicopter pitch up anim
+- Restored Xbox360 contrast slider behavior
+- Disable Z-write behavior for emissive shaders to fix some visual issues
 - Improved phone screen resolution
 - Fixed offset mirrors
 - Fixed washed out mirror reflections on some graphics cards
-- Significantly reduced pop-in on higher graphics settings (mainly procedural objects)
+- Significantly reduced pop-in on higher graphics settings
 - Restored functionality of some rain parameters from visualsettings.dat
-- Fixed black rain droplets and missing refraction, now rain droplets look the same as console version
+- Fixed black rain droplets and missing refraction
 - Restored console rain density
-- Sped up menu and pause transitions, some related delay time can be customed through several added options
+- Sped up menu and pause transitions
-- Restored Roman's apartment light bulb properties from console, and fixed its depth sorting issue
+- Pressing radar zoom out button now will make it stay zoomed out for a few seconds
+- Workaround for lights & motion blur flicker intermittently when player is drunk
+- Fixed helicopter searchlights flicker violently when more than one helicopter is present
+- Fixed radio reset after cutscene
-- Fixed TLAD phone keypad rendering on top of the plastic cover and restored Xbox360 button position
+- Fixed TLAD phone keypad rendering on top of the plastic cover
-- Fixed an incorrectly used head texture in TLAD's traffic cops
+- Fixed TLAD an incorrect traffic cops head texture
-- Corrected CD cases model in Bulgarin's apartment and Luis's safehouse in TBoGT
-- Fixed Yusef's golden cellphone and golden uzi cutscene models in TBoGT
+- Fixed some cutscene and interiors models
-- Fixed Tony's apartment window models in TBoGT, to prevent them from flickering violently at night
+- Fixed and improved some lights and emissive materials
 - Added an option to enable shadows for some objects and vegetation that lack them
 - Added options to customize shadow blur, bias and cascade blending
 - Various other fixes, like regular cops & fat cops will now spawn with their hat prop disabled when in a vehicle, like on the console version

 ### Some details

-- **RecoilFix** - set to **1** to make recoil behavior bahave the same as controller when playing with keyboard and mouse, set to **0** to disable the fix.
 - **AimingZoomFix** - set to **1** for proper fix, so it behaves like on Xbox360 (memorize the zoom level from the last time aiming was canceled), set to **2** to have this fixed feature enabled in IV and TLAD, set to **-1** to disable this feature. **0** disables the fix, as usual.
 - **FpsLimit** - enter a desired value to specify the number of frames per second you want for the game.
 Like 30, 45, 60 or more.
 This will affect all gameplay.
 Refresh rate offsets may also be used.
 - **CutsceneFpsLimit** - enter a desired value to specify the number of frames per second you want for the game to use on cutscenes only.
-- **MinigamesFpsLimit** - limit frame rates for some selected minigames to avoid possible high frame rates issue during these minigames.
 - **DefaultCameraAngleInTLAD** - TLAD uses a different camera angle on bikes, this option can force the original IV camera angle.
 [Enabled](https://i.imgur.com/PqFHJfU.jpg) / [Disabled](https://i.imgur.com/5kM5Sgn.jpg)
 - **PedDeathAnimFixFromTBOGT** - when you perform a counter attack after a dodge in IV & TLAD, the ped after falling and dying performs an additional death animation, which doesn't happen in TBOGT.
 [Enabled](https://imgur.com/EYsiGPe) / [Disabled](https://imgur.com/CR3LEdR)
 - **DisableCameraCenteringInCover** - [see issue 20](https://github.com/GTAmodding/GTAIV-Issues-List/issues/20).
-- **VehicleBudget** - allows to increase the budget of vehicles, used to avoid "Taxi Bug", may cause vehicle audio issue.
+- **VehicleBudget** - allows to increase the budget of vehicles, used to avoid only taxi will spawn.
 For more information about TaxiBug and VehicleBudget, please watch [TJGM's video](https://www.youtube.com/watch?v=wr8m9kL3U20&t=237s)
 - **PedBudget** - allows to increase the budget of pedestrians.
-- **ExtendedLimits** - set to **1** to increase various limits like modelinfo, handling, carcols, some pools size.

 ## Shaders Changelog